myrthos/myrthos-site/content/en/blog/modifications.md

 The extra lines will offer the following option when `comments.issueTerm = "term"` is set for the issue in Github:

-- If in the frontmatter `commentsterm` is not set the path and filename of the current page is used (this is the same as using `"pathname"` instead of `"term`).
+- If in the frontmatter `commentsterm` is not set, the path and filename of the current page is used (this is the same as using `"pathname"` instead of `"term`).
-- If in the frontmatter `commentsterm: .` is set, the path to the current page (excluding the filename) is used.
+- If in the frontmatter `commentsterm: .` is set, the path to the current folder (so, excluding the filename) is used.
+All pages in the folder withe the same `commentsterm` will use the same set of comments.
-- If in the frontmatter `commentsterm` is set, but it is different than `.`, the path and the `commentsterm` value is used.
+- If in the frontmatter `commentsterm` is set, but it is different than `.`, the path to the current folder and the `commentsterm` value is used.
+All pages in the folder withe the same `commentsterm` will use the same set of comments.
+This allows to use more than one set of comments for pages in the same folder.

-The last two options can be used when more than one page needs to show the same comments.

 ## Remove multi-language support